-- A. No development may be undertaken within 25 feet of the edge of the coastal bluff.
+- A. No development, except landscaping approved in this permit, may be undertaken within 25 feet of the edge of the coastal bluff.
+This prohibition includes a prohibition on the reconstruction of existing development, including decks and/or hardscape.
 The edge of the coastal bluff is coincident with the 79 foot contour elevation as shown on the geologic cross sections (plate II) and site plan (plate I) prepared by GeoSoils, Inc., dated June 14, 2002.
 Existing development within the blufftop setback may remain, except that if for any reason it is removed, it may not be replaced within 25 feet of the bluff edge/79 foot contour elevation. - B. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, for the review and approval of the Executive Director, revised plans reflecting the requirements of section A above. - C. The permittee shall undertake the development in accordance with the approved plans.
 Any proposed changes to the approved plans shall be reported to the Executive Director.
 No changes to the plans shall occur without a Coastal Commission approved amendment to this coastal development unless the Executive Director determines that no amendment is required.